VarunBabbar/SPLIT-ICML/resplit/README.md

-# Exploring the Whole Rashomon Set of Sparse Decision Trees (TreeFARMS)
+# Rashomon Set Estimation with SPLIT (RESPLIT)

-This code creates *Rashomon sets* of decision trees.
+This code creates approximate *Rashomon sets* of decision trees using the RESPLIT algorithm.
 The Rashomon set is the set of all almost-optimal models.
 This code is able to enumerate the Rashomon set for sparse decision trees.
 In other words, instead of returning a single optimal decision tree, it returns a set of decision trees with an objective (misclassification loss with a penalty on the number of leaves) below a pre-defined threshold.

-To learn more about TreeFARMS, please read our [research paper](https://arxiv.org/abs/2209.08040) (published at NeurIPS'22).
+The code largely builds on the TREEFARMS and GOSDT codebases.
+To learn more about TreeFARMS, please read the [research paper](https://arxiv.org/abs/2209.08040) (published at NeurIPS'22).
+To learn about GOSDT, please read the [research paper](https://arxiv.org/pdf/2006.08690)) (published at ICML'20)

 Given the Rashomon set enumerated by this code, an interactive tool [TimberTrek](https://github.com/poloclub/timbertrek) can be used to visualize and explore this set of trees.